Essential Oil Diffuser

 Clove bud oil is most commonly used for tooth aches but is very antimicrobial and antifungal.
 It is an excellent respiratory and cardiovascular aid.
 There is some research suggesting it normalizes thyroid function.
 If diluted (1% essential oil), clove oil can be used on the skin for acne, warts, scars, and parasites.
 It blends well with basil and cinnamon as well as lavender.

-Bioethika, $
+$

-Fennel Essential Oil, organic, 5 ml.
+Ecocert Steam Distilled Nutmeg Essential Oil, 5 ml.

 Source: Indonesia